NEW EU CAP: tools and training

 Farmers have located the globeflowers (Trollius europaeus) on their land and altered their mowing practices accordingly.
 They have also shared and planted bird's-eye primrose (Primula farinose).

-We're excited by the ongoing progress of working and learning alongside alongside farmers willing to explore measures to enhance the biodiversity present across their agricultural land.
+We're pleased by ongoing progress working and learning alongside alongside farmers willing to explore measures to enhance the biodiversity present across their agricultural land.

 Farmer cluster members around Hauka Village have discussed the new period CAP, what's viable and how measures can be implemented.